kglovern/queuerate/server/README.md

 5) run "flask db upgrade" to apply those migrations to the database

 Most migration problems can be solved by removing the *.db and migrations folder and regenerating them

+# To start celery worker
+1) from the server directory, run:
+"celery -A app.tasks.tasks worker"

+This will be run as a daemon for production but doing it this way lets us see the debug printouts for development